Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgRevokeResponse"></a>

 ### MsgRevokeResponse
-MsgRevokeResponse defines the Msg/MsgRevokeResponse response type.
+MsgRevokeResponse is the Msg/MsgRevokeResponse response type.